(This story was updated Nov. 15 with the latest information.)

 Contact Brandon Reid at breid@usatodayco.com.
 Contact reporter Patti Zarling at pzarling@usatodayco.com or call 920-606-2575.

-This article originally appeared on Manitowoc Herald Times Reporter: Manitowoc’s ‘skyscrapers,’ two big blue cranes could ship as early as Nov.
-15
+This article originally appeared on Manitowoc Herald Times Reporter: Manitowoc’s big blue cranes did not ship Nov.
+15 but may move early Nov.
+17

 Reporting by Brandon Reid and Patti Zarling, Manitowoc Herald Times Reporter / Manitowoc Herald Times Reporter